 One way astrophysicists deal with this is by looking at various different objects to compare them at different stages of evolution.
 They can also look at distant objects to effectively peer back in time, because of the length of time the light took to travel to reach our telescopes.
 For example, if we are looking at an object 10 billion light years away, we are seeing it as it was 10 billion years ago.

-Now, for the first time, researchers have created simulations that directly recreate the full life cycle of some of the largest collections of galaxies observed in the distant universe 11 billion years ago, reports a new study published on June 2, 2022, in the journal Nature Astronomy.
+Now, for the first time, scientists have created simulations that directly recreate the full life cycle of some of the largest collections of galaxies observed in the distant universe 11 billion years ago, reports a new study published on June 2, 2022, in the journal Nature Astronomy.

 Cosmological simulations are crucial to studying how the universe became the shape it is today, but many do not typically match what astronomers observe through telescopes.
 Most are designed to match the real universe only in a statistical sense.
 Constrained cosmological simulations, on the other hand, are designed to directly reproduce the structures we actually observe in the universe.
 However, most existing simulations of this kind have been applied to our local universe, meaning close to Earth, but never for observations of the distant universe.